-Investing Basics: A Simple Guide to Fund Pricing
+Investing Basics: A simple guide to fund pricing

 How is the fund price calculated?

-A fund’s price is based upon the value of its assets – shares, bonds, property – it owns; the calculation includes:
+A fund’s price is based upon the value of its assets – shares, bonds, property – it owns.
+The calculation includes.

-Initial charge – applied by the fund manager for setting up the investment, although often fully discounted.
+Applied by the fund manager for setting up the investment, although often fully discounted.

 Most OEICS and some unit trusts operate on a single-price basis; investors can buy or sell shares from the fund manager at the same price.

-The price reflects the mid-point of the buying and selling point of the fund’s assets – the ‘net asset value per share’ is the fund’s assets less its liabilities, divided by the number of shares.
+The price reflects the mid-point of the buying and selling point of the fund’s assets.
+The ‘net asset value per share’ is the fund’s assets less its liabilities, divided by the number of shares.

-Single pricing works well when the number of shares bought or sold is small compared to the overall size of the fund.
+Single pricing works well when the number of shares bought or sold is small compared to the size of the fund.

 The price at which you buy units, or shares (the offer) reflects the buying price of the fund’s assets plus any transaction costs and initial charge.